Is Fruit Making You Fat? The Facts About Fruit, Fructose and Fat Loss

 The bottom line is, fat loss is a matter first and foremost of calories in versus calories out.
 If you're eating several pieces of fruit while consistently staying in a calorie deficit, you're going to lose body fat, while benefiting, health-wise, from the nutritional value in the fruit.
 High fructose corn syrup and other added sugars, on the other hand, should be avoided as much as possible.

-To discuss this article in the Inner Circle Forums, Click here
+To discuss this article in the Inner Circle Forums, Click here (members only)

 Bantle, John, et al, Effects of dietary fructose on plasma lipids in healthy subjects, American Journal of Clinical Nutrition, 72: 1128-1134, 2000.
 University of Minnesota.